 Of note, work included in the reviewed literature does not often explore the historical or temporal aspects of transportation fairness in depth.
 Therefore, in this section we provide a thematic overview of the temporal and spatial contexts associated with the studied case studies and the publication location.

-The smattering of studies from the Global South are predominately from Asia, notably China, but also India, Thailand, Iran, Philippines, and Indonesia.
+The studies from the Global South are predominately from Asia, notably China, but also India, Thailand, Iran, Philippines, and Indonesia.
 The next most common focus within the literature from the Global South is from South America.
 Many of these studies mention a systemic absence of evidence relevant to the region (Vecchio et al., 2020).
 Despite a growing recognition of the interconnections between transport development, social exclusion, and poverty (Benevenuto & Caulfield, 2020), a number of studies underscore ongoing neglect of the social dimension of transport during the planning stage (Benevenuto & Caulfield, 2020; Boisjoly et al., 2020).
 Many studies also point at affordability as one of the main mobility barriers in the region (Falavigna & Hernandez, 2016; Rivas et al., 2018), while some highlight multi-dimensional concerns such as public transport accessibility and quality of walking environments that contribute to mobility inequalities (Tiznado-Aitken et al., 2018).
 Studies pertaining to Africa are even less numerous.

 A shared characteristic among studies from Africa and South America is a scarcity of official transport data (Fried et al., 2020).
 These studies also incorporate the use of informal transportation options and tensions in developing road network infrastructure (which tends to support car dependency) over meeting the mobility/accessibility needs of citizens more equitably and sustainably (Thondoo et al., 2020).
 To address these challenges, researchers compile databases based on open and geo-referenced data, calculate objective and/or subjective measures (Berhe et al., 2014), and focus on advancing transport justice for low to medium income countries by aligning their goals with external policy guidelines such as the Sustainability Development Goals (SDG), particularly those related to universal accessibility (Fried et al., 2020).